 With the end of hostilities, the demand for charcoal fell dramatically as did production in the Forest.
 In his book “The New Forest Beautiful” published in 1925, author F E Stevens writes about charcoal, “It is practised still in the Forest, though only, as far as I can trace, by one man.
 He is the very last……………The last lone “operator” of an almost forgotten trade plies it in the woods of the central Forest not far from Minstead.
 He lives in a camp during the burning season and alone, for it is a one man job, though highly skilled“.

 Just over a decade later the prospect of war was looming large again.
 As a consequence, immediately prior to and during WW2 the industry went through another brief revival, with the requirement for forty million gas respirators for the UK civil population, all needing charcoal for their filters, which the New Forest burners provided.
-Production this time was by the more modern method of metal ring kilns which produced the finished product more quickly in 3 to 4 days.
-After the war the demand for charcoal dropped alarmingly as the craze for summer BBQs was still some decades away.
+Production this time was by the more modern method of metal ring kilns which produced the finished product more quickly in twenty hours.
+The Forestry Commission had started trials of these around the Forest in 1936.
+After the war the demand for charcoal dropped materially as the craze for summer BBQs was still some decades away.

 The last significant charcoal production in the New Forest ceased around the late sixties/early seventies.
 Up until that time, three different firms pursued the trade.
 The largest site was in Pondhead Inclosure, situated near Lyndhurst just off the Beaulieu Road.
 Nine kilns were working there surrounded by neat piles of timber, cut and stacked ready for burning.